hansec/ide-fortran/README.md

 [FORTRAN Language Server](https://github.com/hansec/fortran-language-server) installed on your system.

-This package has been tested and *should* work on :apple: Mac OSX and :penguin: Linux.
+This package has been tested and *should* work on :apple: macOS (OS X), :penguin: Linux and Windows.
-Windows may work as well, but has not yet been tested.

 ## Features